Nut-Free Halloween Cupcakes

 If you have kids, you may well find yourself needing to bake something for a Halloween event.
 Or maybe you got invited to a grown-up Halloween party and you volunteered to bring a dessert.
 And you want to show up with something more than just some plain old cupcakes.
+And these days, with so many allergies abounding, it’s safer to skip the nuts, even if you’re not aware of any nut allergies.

 These adorable little mummy cupcakes don’t take much more time that just frosting a regular batch of cupcakes, but the fun/cool factor is extremely high.
 If you do have kids, grab them and ask them to help.
 So what if one or two of the mummies looks like they are unraveling a little bit.
 That’s part of the charm of bringing a homemade item – that it looks a little homemade.
+Also, don’t feel like making cupcakes from scratch?
+Use a mix, I’ve done it plenty.

 - 1 cup cocoa powder